dkelly255/calorieculator/README.md

 - The Navigation Bar & Logo ideas were apated from ideas in a tutorial from Skillthrive [Navbar Tutorial](https://www.youtube.com/watch?v=PwWHL3RyQgk)
 - The Footer was adapted from ideas in a tutorial from Code Opacity [Footer Tutorial](https://www.youtube.com/watch?v=zdA3qZNH1vc)
-- The Modal programming was adapted from a W3Schools HowTo on CSS/Javasript Modals [Modals HowTo](https://www.w3schools.com/howto/howto_css_modals.asp)
+- The Modal programming was adapted from a W3Schools HowTo on CSS/Javascript Modals [Modals HowTo](https://www.w3schools.com/howto/howto_css_modals.asp)

  ### Content

  - The [Hero Image](https://pixabay.com/photos/salad-food-italian-tasty-wooden-2068220/) was sourced from [Pixabay](https://pixabay.com/photos/salad-food-italian-tasty-wooden-2068220/) and is free for commercial use with no attribution required
  - The [BMR](https://www.medicinenet.com/what_is_the_formula_to_calculate_bmr/article.htm) (Base Metabolic Rate) formulas for both Male & Female were taken from [Medicinenet.com](https://www.medicinenet.com/what_is_the_formula_to_calculate_bmr/article.htm)
  - The [Harris-Benedict equation](https://www.omnicalculator.com/health/bmr-harris-benedict-equation#what-is-the-harris-benedict-equation) was used for the activity level adjustments, and was sourced from [Omnicalculator.com](https://www.omnicalculator.com/health/bmr-harris-benedict-equation#what-is-the-harris-benedict-equation)
- - The [Macronutrient split options](https://betterme.world/articles/macro-split-for-cutting/) ideas were taken from [beterme.world](https://betterme.world/articles/macro-split-for-cutting/)
+ - The [Macronutrient split options](https://betterme.world/articles/macro-split-for-cutting/) ideas were taken from [betterme.world](https://betterme.world/articles/macro-split-for-cutting/)
  - The [calories per gram estimates](https://www.nhs.uk/live-well/healthy-weight/calorie-checker/) on each food group were taken from [NHS.co.uk](https://www.nhs.uk/live-well/healthy-weight/calorie-checker/)

  ### Media
-- The images in the Site were taken from [Pixabay](https://pixabay.com/)
+- As per above - The images in the Site were taken from [Pixabay](https://pixabay.com/)
 - The site fonts were taken from [Google Fonts](https://fonts.google.com/)
 - All Icons, including the Favicon used throughout the site were sourced from [FontAwesome](https://fontawesome.com/)